 Many people ask me about taking various vitamins and herbs with pharmacological drugs.
-Be assured that most vitamin and mineral supplements, including coenzyme Q10, can be taken with drugs.
+Be assured that most vitamin and mineral supplements, including coenzyme Q10, can be taken with medications.

-I've been mixing conventional drugs with vitamin and mineral supplements for more than 20 years and, generally speaking, most of my patients have used combinations of vitamins and minerals and conventional drugs without any undue side effects.
+I've been mixing conventional pharmaceuticals with vitamin and mineral supplements for more than 30 years and, generally speaking, most of my patients have used combinations of vitamins and minerals and conventional drugs without any undue side effects.

 That doesn't mean you shouldn't be cautious, however.
-The literature is loaded with studies demonstrating that herbs—like drugs—can trigger adverse and dangerous reactions.
+The literature is loaded with studies demonstrating that herbs—like medications—can trigger adverse and dangerous reactions.

-With the following exceptions, most herbs and drugs can be safely mixed.
+With the following exceptions, most herbs and medications can be safely mixed.

 - Never take long-acting niacin if you take statin-like drugs.
 A combination of the two could cause excessive metabolic stress to the liver.
 Remember, long-acting niacin in gram doses acts like a drug (don't worry if you're taking small doses of short-acting preparations).

-- Do not take standard dosages of ginkgo biloba (120–240 mg daily) if you're on Coumadin.
+- Do not take standard dosages of ginkgo biloba (120–240 mg daily) if you're on Coumadin or aspirin.

 - If you're taking Digoxin with beta blockers, stay away from large doses of vitamin E (more than 800 IU) and magnesium (more than 600 mg), as a combination of this mixture may cause additional heart-rate slowing.